UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 ## Retrieve Complete NTEE2 Codes

 [`ntee_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/ntee_preview.html)
-also offers an invisible return, allowing users to save the full NTEE2 codes that are being previewed in a character vector.
-Simply assign the output of [`ntee_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/ntee_preview.html) to a variable name.
+also offers an invisible return feature, allowing users to save the complete set of NTEE2 codes being previewed in a character vector.
+This can be achieved by assigning the output of [`ntee_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/ntee_preview.html) to a variable name.